Surgical Solutions Network

 What happens if you don’t have spinal stenosis surgery?

 If left untreated, the symptoms of spinal stenosis, such as activity-induced pain, numbness, tingling, and weakness, can arise more easily and can even disrupt sleep in some cases.
 Surgery is recommended if patients find that their mobility is restricted by pain and their quality of life is significantly decreased.

 Why Inter-Provincial Travel is Necessary

 For Canadians who do not wish to wait, or are unable to wait, for publicly insured surgery in their home province, the Canada Health Act allows them to have an independent surgical provider perform their surgery, and pay for that service directly, outside their home province.

 After surgery, the patient is taken to a recovery room to be monitored in case there are any complications.
 The procedure does not typically require an overnight stay.
 Patients must have someone on hand to drive them home.

 Your surgeon will give you specific instructions on what is necessary to optimize recovery.
 Walking is encouraged.

 Patients are instructed to limit their activities and avoid bending and lifting until their first follow-up visit at 4 to 6 weeks.
 After the first follow-up visit, they can commence physiotherapy and gradually start to increase their activities.
 Full recovery usually occurs between 3 and 6 months after the surgery.

 Next Steps: Book Your Spine Surgery Consultation

-If you are ready to discuss your spine surgery needs, contact us to request a consultation with a surgeon at one of our locations in Toronto, Winnipeg, Calgary, or Vancouver.
+If you are ready to discuss your spine surgery needs, contact us to request a consultation with a surgeon at one of our locations.
 To discover your healthcare options, your patient advisor will discuss: